obezuk/git_experiment/README.md

 * git status (show changed files)
 * git diff (show changed file content)

 Extra Lines that I will delete adding feature back in making it better.
+Make it even better..

 # This is my first modification - Daniel